 The feathered members of the family were not allowed to get in the house (luckily).
 Don’t laugh at me! – they had all names! (which I don’t remember).
 That’s the first step to get into the house, isn’t it?

 Last but not least – may I introduce you to the queen of the house?
 The whole top floor is her kingdom where she chose bedrooms and beds for her rest ad libitum.

 Maggie was very well-behaved and liked to lie on her sofa in the reception room observing what was going on in the kitchen.
 She had a melancholic look on her face which only lifted when we took a walk.
 Then she would run and play excitedly like a puppy with Sana, herself being only eight months old.

-Sana being the opposite of Maggie not only in colour as she was black as the night but also in her naughty behavour.
+Sana being the opposite of Maggie not only in color as she was black as the night but also in her naughty behavior.
 We were told to lock her up in her puppy cage in the night and if we left the dogs alone at home.
 ‘She would otherwise destroy the house’, Nicola, her owner said laughingly.
 We got some examples as she managed to get at anything desirable from the kitchen counter (and that was not only food!).

 Nonetheless a most lovable chewing monster – we were not able to be angry with her.
 Look at that face!

 Other than that, we enjoyed both dogs (all three with our traveling Beagle, Vlou, of course!) on extended walks in Lochmond and Trossachs National Park.
 You can go in either direction to find stunningly beautiful landscapes with lochs (lakes), mountains and rivers.